BennyKitchell/PokemonTrivia/README.md

 # PokemonTrivia
-A one page SwiftUI app for pokemon trivia
+A SwiftUI app for pokemon trivia

 My first effort in SwiftUI